yarpc/yab/README.md

 Request Options:
   -e, --encoding=                The encoding of the data, options are: Thrift,
-                                 JSON, raw.
-Defaults to Thrift if the method contains '::' or a Thrift file is specified -t, --thrift=                  Path of the .thrift file --procedure=               The full Thrift method name (Svc::Method) to invoke
+                                 proto, JSON, raw.
+Defaults to Thrift if the method contains '::' or a Thrift file is specified.
+Defaults to proto if the method contains '/' or a proto filedescriptorset is specified
+  -t, --thrift=                  Path of the .thrift file -F, --file-descriptor-set-bin= A binary file containing a compiled protobuf
+                                 FileDescriptorSet.
+      --procedure=               The full method name to invoke (Thrift:
+                                 Svc::Method, Proto: package.Service/Method).
   -m, --method=                  Alias for procedure -r, --request=                 The request body, in JSON or YAML format -f, --file=                    Path of a file containing the request body in